eczy/redmine-ansible/README.md

    - `redmine_database_name` - the name of the postgres redmine database
    - `redmine_database_username` - the name of the postgres redmine user
    - `redmine_database_password` - the postgres redmine user password

-   *** DO NOT CHECK THIS FILE INTO VERSION CONTROL *** (I alreay have it in `.gitignore`)

-   Note: It is understandably concerning that this deployment uses a plaintext password and that Redmine itself stores the password in plaintext.
-However, it is a purely local database with no remote connectivity, and so the only vulnerability to the database would be someone with access to the host itself.

 2. Create an `ansible/hosts.ini` (or whatver you want to call it; I already included `hosts.ini` in `.gitignore`) that holds all hosts to provision.